AammarTufail/biol217_2025/Tutorial_Day8_Transcriptomics.md

 ### **How to download the data to be used for RNA_seq Analysis?**

 > 1. Find the accession number of the data you want to download, mentioned in the published paper.
 > 2. Go to the NCBI website and search for the accession number.
+> or `otherwise`
 > 3. Download the data from SRA database.
 > 4. Find the `SRR numbers` of the data you want to download. and run the following commands: